 Denise Smith is special counsel in the firm's Washington, D.C. office.
 Her practice focuses on representing telecommunications companies before federal and state regulatory agencies and courts.
-In particular, Ms. Smith represents and counsels clients on numerous aspects of the Federal Universal Service Fund program, including enforcement actions, regulatory filing obligations, eligible telecommunications carrier ("ETC") designation applications and other relevant issues.
+In particular, Denise represents and counsels clients on numerous aspects of the Federal Universal Service Fund program, including enforcement actions, regulatory filing obligations, eligible telecommunications carrier ("ETC") designation applications and other relevant issues.

 Counsel and represent a multinational provider of international telecommunications in all aspects of Universal Service Administrative Company ("USAC") audit.

 Counsel and represent multinational telecommunications clients before the FCC in all aspects of process to obtain international section 214 authority including representing clients before federal agencies during "Team Telecom" review process.

 Representing multinational telecommunications company in obtaining telecommunications operating authority from 23 state regulatory agencies and the Federal Communications Commission and eliminating unnecessary state operational licenses in several states.

 Counsel and represent national telecommunications provider in obtaining telecommunications-related contracts including interconnection agreements and mutual traffic exchange agreements, by negotiation and adoption, with approximately 120 ILECs in over 20 states.

 Counsel VoIP, wireless and wireline telecommunications provider clients on state and federal regulatory issues including operating authority certifications, discontinuance of service, and federal regulatory compliance issues such as universal service fund reporting and contributions and customer proprietary network information ("CPNI") compliance.